 The School of Education works very hard each year to secure funding for its students, especially for the members of the first-year cohort.
-Even though funding is not always assured or secured, the faculty applies for various fellowships and positions, which may apply to the new cohort members prior to them being on campus.
+Although funding is not always assured, the faculty apply for various fellowships and positions that may benefit the new cohort members before they arrive on campus.
 After their first year, students should proactively seek an assistantship at the start of the Spring semester for the following academic year.

 Assistantship opportunities within the School of Education are listed throughout the year on the School of Education website.
-These positions usually include Associate Instructor (AI) and graduate assistantships (GA), as well as other funding opportunities.
-A certain number of competitive Associate Instructor appointments are available to support doctoral students during their studies.
+These positions usually include Associate Instructor (AI), graduate assistantships (GA), and other funding opportunities.
+A certain number of competitive AI appointments are available to support doctoral students during their studies.
 Most assistantships involve a stipend, tuition remission, and health insurance.
 Please note that AI appointments begin one or two weeks prior to the start of the semester and the AI contract requires you to be at IU that week.

 Decisions on AI positions for undergraduate counseling courses in our department are made by the AI Selection Committee (comprised of faculty members from various programs in our department), in consultation with the counseling faculty.
-Almost every year, the number of applicants for AIships exceeds the number of available positions.
-There are many factors that are considered in determining the allocation of AIships, including: (a) the need to honor our obligation to students who have existing fellowships that require employment, (b) students' teaching experiences and abilities, and (c) the principle of equitable distribution of opportunities (e.g., maximizing the opportunity for many students to get the experience to be an AI.)
+Almost every year, the number of applicants for AI positions exceeds the number of available positions.
+There are many factors that are considered in determining the allocation of AI positions, including: (a) the need to honor our obligation to students who have existing fellowships that require employment, (b) students' teaching experiences and abilities, and (c) the principle of equitable distribution of opportunities (e.g., maximizing the opportunity for many students to get the experience to be an AI.)